Current and Recent Research

 Wasson, C., M. Medina, E. Nalin, M. Chong, B. LeMay, and K. Saintonge.
 2018.
 Designing Online Archives for Endangered Languages.
-To appear in Journal of Business Anthropology, Special Issue on Design Anthropology, Spring 2018.
+To appear in Journal of Business Anthropology, Special Issue on Design Anthropology, Summer 2018.

 Al Smadi, D., S. Barnes, M. Blair, M. Chong, R. Cole-Jett, A. Davis, S. Hardisty, J. Hooker, C. Jackson, T. Kennedy, J. Klein, B. LeMay, M. Medina, K. Saintonge, A. Vu, and C. Wasson.
 2016.
 Exploratory User Research for CoRSAL.
 Report prepared by students of UNT Design Anthropology class for S. Chelliah, Director of the Computational Resource for South Asian Languages (CoRSAL).